Our free membership, business.com+, takes the pain out of choosing new business services.

 • Simple names convey integrity and competence to consumers.

-4. Think about the logo.
+3. Think carefully about your logo.

-Although there isn't a one-size-fits-all approach to logo creation, good logos are part of your brand image and should be simple, memorable, versatile, authentic and timeless.
+Although there isn't a one-size-fits-all approach to logo creation, logos are part of your brand image and should be simple, memorable, versatile, authentic and timeless.

-5. Consider future growth.
+4. Consider future growth.

 While you may specialize in a particular product now, you don’t want to limit your company to selling only that product forever.
 The wrong brand name can seriously hamper your ability to scale in the years to come.